Disstonian Institute

 carved apple "let-in" handle, four nuts (full size), three nuts (panel saw), straight back blade, 1880-1928 less common than the No. 12.
 D-16 sold for a short time after 1928 with characteristics like other saws in the line at that time

-D-23 (after 1928) same features as earlier D-23 with modified handle shape very common, good user saw
+HANDLE D-23 (after 1928) same features as earlier D-23 with modified, covertop handle shape. carved "let-in" handle, five nuts. four on panel saw. very common, good user saw

 Quick Glance Guide to Disston Handsaw Models